RobotFormAndFunction/Springtail_microrobot/README.md

-# Springtail jumping microrobot microrobot
+# Springtail jumping microrobot
 This GitHub repository describes the mechanical and electrical hardware and software for an autonomous spring-tail inspired jumping microrobot.

 # Hardware Specifications
-This section details the electrical and mechanical hardware used in the Buffalo Bytes platform.
+This section details the electrical and mechanical hardware used in the jumping microrobot.

 ## Electrical hardware
-The custom PCB for the jumping microrobot is detailed in [here](https://github.com/RobotFormAndFunction/Springtail_microrobot/tree/main/ElectricalHardware), with the schematic of the board, Gerber files, and BOM (bill of materials).
+The custom PCB for the jumping microrobot is detailed in [here](https://github.com/RobotFormAndFunction/Springtail_microrobot/tree/main/ElectricalHardware), with the schematic of the board and Gerber files.
 The microcontroller is an ATtiny10 which is a small, low-power 8-bit AVR RISC-based microcontroller with 1 KB ISP Flash memory, 32B SRAM, four general purpose I/O lines.
 The summary of electrical hardware is below in the BOM.

 <details><summary>Bill of materials (BOM)</summary>